tedeh/foldspander/README.md

 ### Helpers and custom objects

 It is simple to add your own custom objects.
-See `examples/showcase.js` or look into the [Usage](#usage) section of this document.
+See [examples/showcase.js](examples/showcase.js)or look into the [Usage](#usage) section of this document.

 In addition to the basic `add` method on a Foldspander instance, some helpers are provided.